-At our program for bulimia treatment in Delray Beach, clients receive individualized care from a team of medical and psychiatric professionals dedicated to helping you get better.
-Our eating disorder treatment team includes medical doctors, psychiatrists, clinical psychotherapists, nutritionists, and personal trainers who work in concert to treat the physical and mental issues associated with bulimia.
+At our program for bulimia treatment in Delray Beach, clients receive individualized care.
+Our team of medical and psychiatric professionals dedicates themselves to helping you get better.
+Our eating disorder treatment team includes medical doctors, psychiatrists, clinical psychotherapists, nutritionists, and personal trainers.
+These individuals work in concert to treat the physical and mental issues associated with bulimia.
 In our bulimia treatment program, clients should expect counseling and psychotherapy specifically focused on body image and self-image, as well as processing the root issues which lead to disordered eating patterns.
 If clinically appropriate, clients may be prescribed medications as part of their treatment plan, under the supervision of one of our psychiatric doctors.
 Although there aren’t any medications that specifically treat bulimia, antidepressants and other psychotropic medications can help relieve the depression and anxiety that often accompany, and exacerbate, this devastating illness.

 The professionals who work in our programs for bulimia treatment in Delray Beach understand that treating bulimia is about more than changing the way the patient eats.
 It’s also about helping the patient evolve a healthier worldview and self-image.
 Bulimia is often as much about fostering feelings of control and coping with negative feelings as it is about controlling body weight and self-image.
 Our program for bulimia treatment in Delray Beach can help you learn new ways to cope with stress and feel capable of managing yourself and your life.